 The Michigan Asset Management Council was created by Public Act 499 of 2002.
-To meet the requirements of the Act, the eleventh year of a statewide review of paved federal-aid roadways was conducted using resources of the Michigan Department of Transportation (MDOT) and other local agencies.
-This year BCATS elected to collect data on the remaining half of the federal aid system after collecting half in 2017.
-In Bay County, BCATS teamed with the City of Bay City, MDOT and the Bay County Road Commission to inventory the surface condition of 301.5 miles of streets and highways.
-Roughly 26 miles of federal aid eligible roads were rated within Bay City, while 275.5 miles of federal aid eligible roads were rated primarily in the southern half of Bay County and the City of Essexville.
-Of the roads rated this year, the data indicates that 17% of the federal-aid roadways in Bay County were rated in good condition, 42% in fair condition, and 41% were rated in poor condition.
+To meet the requirements of the Act, the seventeenth year of a statewide review of paved federal-aid roadways was conducted using resources of the Michigan Department of Transportation (MDOT) and other local agencies.
+This year BCATS elected to collect data on the remaining half of the federal aid system after collecting half in 2018.
+In Bay County, BCATS teamed with the City of Bay City, MDOT and the Bay County Road Commission to inventory the surface condition of 250.2 miles of federal aid eligible streets and highways.
+Roughly 23.1 miles of federal aid eligible roads were rated within Bay City, while 227.2 miles of federal aid eligible roads were rated primarily in the Northern half of Bay County.
+Of the roads rated this year, the data indicates that 15% of the federal-aid roadways in Bay County were rated in good condition, 35% in fair condition, and 50% were rated in poor condition.
+In addition to collecting PASER data for the Federal Aid Roads in Bay City and Bay County, all local roads in Bay City (164.01 miles) were rated by BCATS staff alongside Bay City staff.
+The Bay County Road Commission also collected PASER data for 802.9 miles of local, county-owned roads.